LiangZhao13/Task-scheduling-for-energy-constrained-UAV-USV-system/README.md

 # Task-scheduling-for-energy-constrained-UAV-USV-system
 This is the official Python code of task scheduling problem for energy constrained UAV-USV heterogeneous sytem with mobile recharging.
+The code is coming soon.

 ### 1. USV with single UAV routing problem